Field Notes

 High demand creates:

-It's the same reason you see "free V-Bucks" content in other games.
-Where there's hype, there's traffic.
+It is the same reason you see "free V-Bucks" content in other games.
+Where there is hype, there is traffic.

-Being a smart Roblox player isn't just about having rare items.
-It's about understanding how online systems, marketing, security, and virtual economies work.
+Being a smart Roblox player is not just about having rare items.
+It is about understanding how online systems, marketing, security, and virtual economies work.

 The more you understand, the harder it is for exaggerated claims to trick you.
 Knowledge beats shortcuts.